2018 PPI Score

 Charter Schools Score: 78%

-North Carolina earns a C-grade in CER’s rankings.
+North Carolina earns a “C” grade in CER’s rankings.
 Positive aspects of the law include no cap on the number of schools that can exist, robust protections for teachers, and the recent authorization of more innovative charters.
-However, a lack of equitable funding provisions and multiple, independent authorizers hurts the state’s grade prevent the state from earning more than a C.
+However, a lack of equitable funding provisions and multiple, independent authorizers hurts the state’s grade.

 - North Carolina earns 14 out of 15 points for “growth” because the state does not cap the number of charter schools that can be authorized.
 The state has also implemented policies that make it easy for schools to expand without going through an onerous “re-application” process.
 The state loses a point, however, because the availability of charters has not kept pace with demand.